-The goal of sports nutrition is to fuel your body for increased performance, keep your body hydrated, increase muscle protein synthesis, and spare muscle and liver glycogen.
+Learn my favorite tips to fuel your body for increased performance.
+The goal of sports nutrition is to keep your body hydrated, increase muscle protein synthesis, and spare muscle and liver glycogen.

-After you work out, your glycogen stores become depleted.
+It is important to refuel after you work out because your glycogen stores become depleted.
 Skipping your post-workout snack can cause prolonged soreness as well as premature muscle fatigue.
-This is caused by incomplete glycogen restoration, which is why it is important to refuel.
+This is caused by incomplete glycogen restoration.

 30-minutes is the optimal time-frame for restoring glycogen stores.
 It promotes quicker recovery of your muscle tissues.

-A plant-based protein powder with a green and berries, or an egg and veggie stir-fry are great choices.
+I recommend a plant-based protein powder with spinach and berries or an egg and veggie stir-fry to assist in protein recovery.

 Water supports metabolic function, nutrient transfer, energy, and mental clarity.
-I suggest drinking 1/2 of your body weight in water every day.
+I suggest drinking 1/2 of your body weight in ounces of water every day.